-Inspectors do not doll out the ratings.
-Once they submit their detailed, objective reports to FTG headquarters, a company algorithm — which puts major emphasis on service — is used to determine the final rating.
+Inspectors do not determine the ratings.
+Once they submit their detailed, objective reports to FTG headquarters, a company algorithm — which puts major emphasis on service — is used to decide the final rating.

 “The inspector finds out the rating when the list goes out to the public,” Frasier said.